Parliament of Victoria: Legislative Council

-The Legislative Council is the house of review.
-It contains forty members, elected from eight multi-member electorates known as regions.
+The Legislative Council primarily acts as a house of review.
+It has equal power to the Legislative of Assembly, except in relation to appropriation bills.
+It contains 40 members, elected from eight multi-member electorates known as regions.
 Each region returns five members for a four-year term.
 Each region contains eleven divisions from the Legislative Assembly.
-The council is elected using a single transferable vote with the option of group voting tickets.
+The Council is elected using a single transferable vote with the option of group voting tickets.
 Casual vacancies are filled by a joint-sitting of both houses.
 The new member must be from the same party as the original member was at the time of their election.

-The council's power has decreased over time, as its role has changed.
-It was initially a means of suppressing democratic reforms, particularly since the more representative Assembly was seen as too "liberal" and "radical".
+The Council's power has decreased over time, as its role has changed.
+It was initially a means of suppressing democratic reforms, particularly since the more representative Assembly was seen as too liberal and radical.
 It now serves as a house of review, more closely modelled on the Australian Senate than on the United Kingdom's House of Lords.
-Majorities within the council are rare by design, while minority interest groups are more likely to be elected than within the Assembly, encouraging debate and compromise.
+Majorities within the Council are rare by design, while minority interest groups are more likely to be elected than within the Assembly, encouraging debate and compromise.

-The Governor's opening address to Parliament occurs in the council.
+The governor's opening address to Parliament occurs in the Council.
 The governor does not enter the Assembly, in keeping with the Westminster tradition of regal and vice-regal persons not entering into the chamber modelled on the House of Commons.

 Bills passed by the Assembly must also pass the Council within the same form.
 Either house can propose amendments to bills and all bills and their amendments, with the exception of supply bills, must pass both houses.
 The Council may debate supply bills but cannot amend them.
-In the event that the Council does not pass a budget within a month of it passing the Assembly it is passed onto the Governor for Royal Assent regardless of how (or even if) the Council voted on it.
+In the event that the Council does not pass a budget within a month of it passing the Assembly it is passed onto the governor for royal assent regardless of how (or even if) the Council voted on it.